ezra-jeo/CCPROG3-MCO1/README.md

 # CCPROG3-MCO1

-OOP model for hotel reservation system
+OOP model for a Hotel Reservation System

+Note: For educational purposes only, in compliance with CCPROG3 major course output requirements.